 15. Register your website with webmaster tools

 One of the nice things about SEO is that everything is measurable.
-There are tools to analyze your SEO performance and learn for which keywords you are ranking, how much traffic you get from search engines, how many pages they have in their index and much more useful information.
+There are tools to analyze your SEO performance and learn which keywords you are ranking, how much traffic you get from search engines, how many pages they have in their index, and much more useful information.

 All major search engines have webmaster tools that help owners configure and optimize their websites for search.